dg1223/GangaGSOC2024/PROJECT.md

-# What I have done
+# What I Have Done

 This is a summary of what I have done to complete the challenge for GangaGSoC2024.